-We may be classified as a passive foreign investment company in our current taxable year, which could result in adverse United States federal income tax consequences to US Holders.
+We may be classified as a passive foreign investment company for our taxable year ended March 31, 2007, which could result in adverse United States federal income tax consequences to US Holders.

-The application of the "passive foreign investment company," or PFIC, rules to the company in its current taxable year is uncertain.
+The application of the "passive foreign investment company," or PFIC, rules to us in respect of our taxable year ended March 31, 2007 is uncertain.
 A non-US corporation will be considered a PFIC for any taxable year if either (1) under the PFIC income test, at least 75% of its gross income is passive income or (2) under the PFIC asset test, at least 50% of its assets (determined on the basis of a quarterly average) is attributable to assets that produce or are held for the production of passive income for such taxable year.
 However, the application of the PFIC asset test to a corporation that is a "controlled foreign corporation," or a CFC (as defined under the United States federal income tax law), for its taxable year in which it becomes a publicly traded corporation after its first quarter is not clear.
-Because we currently are a CFC, the application of the PFIC asset test to us in our current taxable year is uncertain.
+Because we were a CFC for our taxable year ended on March 31, 2007, the application of the PFIC asset test to us for our taxable year ended March 31, 2007 is uncertain.
+Under the least favorable interpretation of the PFIC asset test, there is risk that we may be treated as a PFIC in respect of our taxable year ended March 31, 2007.

-Under the least favorable interpretation of the PFIC asset test, it is possible that we could be a PFIC in respect of our current taxable year, depending largely on how and to what extent we use the offering proceeds during our current taxable year, although this will not be determinable until the end of our current taxable year.
-Under more favorable interpretations of the PFIC assets test, we believe that we would not be a PFIC for our current taxable year, regardless of how and when we use the offering proceeds.
+Under more favorable interpretations of the PFIC assets test, we believe that we would not be treated as a PFIC for our taxable year ended March 31, 2007.
 It may be reasonable for US Holders to apply a more favorable interpretation of this test for purposes of determining and reporting the US federal income tax consequences of their investment in the ADSs or ordinary shares, although these holders should consult their own tax advisers regarding the reasonableness of this position.
 The following are US Holders for US federal income tax purposes:

-- a citizen or resident of the US; - a corporation (or other entity taxable as a corporation) organized under the laws of the US, any State thereof or the District of Columbia; - an estate whose income is subject to US federal income taxation regardless of its source; or - a trust that (1) is subject to the supervision of a court within the US and the control of one or more US persons or (2) has a valid election in effect under applicable US Treasury regulations to be treated as a US person.
+- a citizen of resident of the US; - a corporation (or other entity taxable as a corporation) organized under the laws of the US, any state thereof or the District of Columbia; - an estate whose income is subject to US federal income taxation regardless of its source; or - a trust that (1) is subject to the supervision of a court within the US and the control of one or more US persons or (2) has a valid election in effect under applicable US Treasury regulations to be treated as a US person.

-US Holders also should note that the United States Internal Revenue Service, or IRS, could seek to apply the least favorable interpretation.
+US Holders also should note that the United States Internal Revenue Service could seek to apply the least favorable interpretation.